 3D printer filament doesn’t necessarily expire but it can be weakened when not kept in the right conditions, but these negative effects can sometimes be corrected depending on what is affecting your filament.

-If they had left the filament in a bag that allow air inside, it wouldn’t last as long because oxygen slowly breaks filament down and makes it more brittle.
+If they had left the filament in a bag that allows air inside, it wouldn’t last as long because oxygen slowly breaks filament down and makes it more brittle.

 Can You Leave 3D Printed Parts in the Sun?